NishchayAnand/software-engineering/System Design/LLD/OOP/Fundamentals/Inheritance/Notes.md

 EXTRA:

 - Java.lan.Objects doesn't have any fields to inherit, but it does have methods like `toString` and `equals`, among others, which are inherited by all classes in Java.

+- Concrete functions often require source code dependencies.
+When you override those functions, you do not eliminate those dependencies, indeed, you **inherit them**.